Would you like to gain a deeper sense of your own resilience and wellbeing so that you can support others to connect with theirs?

 There are limited places on the Wellbeing Ambassador training course.
 Here’s how it works:

-- You need to be over the age of 16 and available on 15th and 16th June and will need to complete the full two days – this will be in Devon
+- You need to be over the age of 16 and available to complete the full two days – this will be in Devon

-- A £75 deposit will be required (this will be returned following your attendance at the training of the 15th/16th June)
+- A £75 deposit will be required (this will be returned following your attendance at the training)

 - Your employer/school/college will need to support you in becoming a Wellbeing Ambassador